-- 1) Requests for proposals must be publicized and identify all evaluation factors and their relative importance.
-Any response to publicized requests for proposals must be considered; - 2) Proposals must be solicited from an adequate number of qualified sources; and - 3) Contracts must be awarded to the responsible firm whose proposal is most advantageous to the program, with price and other factors considered. - b) The District may use competitive proposal procedures for qualifications-based procurement of architectural/engineering (A/E) professional services whereby competitors' qualifications are evaluated and the most qualified competitor is selected, subject to negotiation of fair and reasonable compensation.
-The method, where price is not used as a selection factor, can only be used to procure A/E professional services.
-The method may not be used to purchase other services provided by A/E firms are a potential source to perform the proposed effort. - c) The District may select a proposal that offers the best value and that is based upon the proposer's responsiveness to the proposal, experience, reputation, staff qualifications, ability and capacity to carry on the work, price, honesty, integrity, skills, business judgment, financial stability, past performance, and other relevant factors.
+- Requests for proposals must be publicized and identify all evaluation factors and their relative importance.
+Any response to publicized requests for proposals must be considered to the maximum extent practical; - 2) Proposals must be solicited from an adequate number of qualified sources; and - 3) Contracts must be awarded to the responsible firm whose proposal is most advantageous to the program, with price and other factors considered. - b) The District may use competitive proposal procedures for qualifications-based procurement of architectural/engineering (A/E) professional services whereby competitors' qualifications are evaluated and the most qualified competitor is selected, subject to negotiation of fair and reasonable compensation.
+The method, where price is not used as a selection factor, can only be used in procurement of A/E professional services.
+It cannot be used to purchase other types of services though A/E firms are a potential source to perform the proposed effort. - c) The District may select a proposal that offers the best value and that is based upon the proposer's responsiveness to the proposal, experience, reputation, staff qualifications, ability and capacity to carry on the work, price, honesty, integrity, skills, business judgment, financial stability, past performance, and other relevant factors.
 The evaluation may be conducted by the school board, a designated committee, or another designee of the school board.